MicrosoftDocs/azure-dev-docs/articles/java/identity-new/enable-java-tomcat-webapp-authn-entra-id.md

 To run the sample on Tomcat:

-1. In your Tomcat installation, ensure there is a entry in tomcat/conf/server.xml for the address you want to host your application on
+1. In your Tomcat installation, ensure there is an entry in tomcat/conf/server.xml for the address you want to host your application on

      - By default, our samples just expect to connect to http://localhost:8080 or https://localhost:8443, as defined in the app.homePage value in authentication.properties file